ryjones/rl-report/main/cactus-repolinter-report.md

 Below is a list of files or patterns that failed:

-- `changelog.config.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `changelog.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `commitlint.config.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `commitlint.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `karma.conf.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `karma.conf.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `webpack.config.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `webpack.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `webpack.dev.node.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `webpack.dev.node.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `webpack.dev.web.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `webpack.dev.web.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `webpack.prod.node.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `webpack.prod.node.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `webpack.prod.web.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `webpack.prod.web.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `tools/generate-api-server-config.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `tools/generate-api-server-config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `tools/generate-secp256k1-key-pair.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `tools/generate-secp256k1-key-pair.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `tools/get-package-info-list.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `tools/get-package-info-list.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `tools/validate-bundle-names.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `tools/validate-bundle-names.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `packages/cactus-cockpit/karma.conf.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `packages/cactus-cockpit/karma.conf.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `packages/cactus-cockpit/e2e/protractor.conf.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `packages/cactus-cockpit/e2e/protractor.conf.js`: The first 7 lines do not contain the pattern(s): Copyright, License.

+### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>

+Did not find a file matching the specified patterns. (`go.mod`).

 </details>